momentphp/docs/web/README.md

 $Post = $this->app->model->factory('Post', ['perPage' => 25]);
 ```

-Inside controller and model classes you can access models with more concise syntax:
+Inside controller, cell and model classes you can access models with more concise syntax:

 ```php
 $this->Post->index();